trusslab/sifter/README.md

 ```

+## Acknowledgment
-The work was supported in part by Google’s 2020 Android Security and PrIvacy REsearch (ASPIRE) Award
+The work was supported in part by NSF Awards #1763172 and #1846230 as well as Google’s 2020 Android Security and PrIvacy REsearch (ASPIRE) Award.